Recognition of same-sex unions in Slovakia: Background

-In 2008 and 2009, Iniciatíva Inakosť ("Otherness Initiative"), an LGBT advocacy group, launched a public awareness campaign for the recognition of same-sex registered partnerships (životné partnerstvo, /sk/).
+In 2008 and 2009, the Otherness Initiative (Iniciatíva Inakosť), an LGBT advocacy group, launched a public awareness campaign for the recognition of same-sex registered partnerships (životné partnerstvo, /sk/).
 (Note: bejegyzett élettársi kapcsolat, /hu/; горожанськоє цимборенє, gorožans'koje tsimborenje; registrime partnerimo) Previously, bills to recognise same-sex civil partnerships had been defeated in 1997 and 2000.
 In January 2008, activists met with Deputy Prime Minister Dušan Čaplovič to discuss proposed partnership legislation.
 Iniciatíva Inakosť also held a number of public discussions about registered partnerships throughout 2008.
 During this time, the Green Party announced its support for registered partnerships for same-sex and opposite-sex couples.

 As a member of the Council of Europe, Slovakia falls under the jurisdiction of the European Court of Human Rights (ECHR).
 In January 2023, the Grand Chamber of the European Court of Human Rights ruled in Fedotova and Others v.
 Russia that Article 8 of the European Convention on Human Rights, which guarantees a right to private and family life, imposes a positive obligation on all member states of the Council of Europe to establish a legal framework recognising same-sex partnerships.
 The ECHR has also issued similar rulings with respect to Romania in Buhuceanu and Others, Ukraine in Maymulakhin and Markiv, Bulgaria in Koilova and Babulkova, and Poland in Przybyszewska and Others.